raspberrycoulis/drupal-mailgun/README.md

 # Drupal Mailgun

-This is a basic Drupal module that is designed to utilse Mailgun's API to send emails.
+This is a basic Drupal module that is designed to utilise Mailgun's API to send emails.

+> [!CAUTION]
-> :warning: **This is experimental!** Whilst some functionality works, it currently does not change Drupal's default mail backend to use the Mailgun service.
+> **This is experimental!** Whilst some functionality works, it currently does not change Drupal's default mail backend to use the Mailgun service

 ## What does it do?